eusoubrasileiro/stocks/Progress.md

 - Write good unit tests, specially testing time of prediction.
 Use Python 3 API.
 - Don't spend much time with prototype notebooks.
 That means you are losing focus and objective.
 Instead write python modules from notebooks using the knowledge learned.

-1. Wrote code to fit global NN on 5 years data using 2 hours shift.
-Removed samples overlapping days, 2 hours in the morning and 2 hours before session end - avoiding contamination between days assumption for day trade.
-After training 80/20 (accuracy of 55% on validation) used the model to predict on the 5 years.
-Results after backtesting were 33% accuracy.
+1. Wrote code to fit global NN on 5 years data using 1:30 hours shift.
+Removed samples overlapping days, 90 minutes in the morning and 90 minutes before session end - avoiding contamination between days assumption for day trade.
+Trained with 1 year and tested on the next 6 months.
+After training 66/33 with cross-validation 30 samples P50 accuracy  is 56%.

-**Tasks now**:

-- [x]  Write class to train model
+- [x] Write class to train model `BinaryNN`
-- [ ] Decent Early Stopping
+- [x] Decent Early Stopping (with patiance default 5 epochs ignoring variances in loss less than 0.05%)
-- [ ] Cross-validate model (K-fold).
-Use `sklearn` K-fold.
+- [x] Cross-validate model (K-fold).
+Test `sklearn` K-fold.
+Cannot use K-fold because cannot use future to train model.
+- [x] Also tested `train_test_split` from `sklearn` but it cannot be used for the same reason, mixing future with past when training the model.
+- [x] Wrote `indexSequentialFolds` to create folds for cross-validate the model, no future-past mixing.